jlb226/openShipWeight/README.rst

 ============
-ShipWeightOS
+openShipWeight
 ============

 Description
 ===========

-ShipWeightOS is an open-source weights tracking program for water-borne vessels.
+openShipWeight is an open-source weights tracking program for water-borne vessels.

 References
 ==========